CausaLM: Causal Model Explanation Through Counterfactual Language Models: Causal Model Explanation

 Concretely, we add to BERT's loss function a negative term for the target concept and a positive term for each control concept we consider.
 As shown in Equation \ref{eq:loss}, in the case of the example from Figure \ref{fig:example}, this would entail augmenting the loss function with two terms: adding the loss for the \textit{Political Figure} classification $PF$ (the \textit{CC} head), and subtracting that of the \textit{Is Masked Adjective} ($IMA$) task (the \textit{TC} head).
 As we are using the $IMA$ objective term in our \textit{Adjectives} experiments (Section \ref{sec:tasks}), and not only in the running example, we describe the task below.
-For the \textit{Political Figure} ($PF$) concept, we could simply use a classification task where for each example we predict the political orientation of the politician being discussed.
-With those tasks added to the loss function, we have that:
+For the \textit{Political Figure} ($PF$) concept, we could simply use a classification task where for each example we predict the political orientation of the politician being discussed.\footnote{For the \textit{CC} objective, we can add any of the classification tasks suggested above for $PF$ (\textit{CC}), following the definition of the world model (i.e., the causal graph) the researcher is assuming.} With those tasks added to the loss function, we have that: